The Riesz representation theorem and weak${}^*$ compactness of semimartingales

 \begin{proposition} Let $(Q_n)_{n\in\mathbb{N}}$ be a sequence of quasimartingale measures satisfying the condition \eqref{ub} and converging in the weak${}^*$ topology to $Q$.
-Then the weak${}^*$ limit $Q$ is a quasimartingale measure. \end{proposition} \begin{proof} Let $i\leq d$ be fixed.
-We adapt the proof of \cite{meyerzheng}[Theorem~4] and show that the coordinate process $X^i$ is a quasimartingale under $Q$ on $\mathbb{D}(I;\mathbb{R}^d)$.
-Using the convention
+Then, the weak${}^*$ limit $Q$ is a quasimartingale measure. \end{proposition} \begin{proof} Let $i\leq d$ be fixed.
+We adapt the proof of \cite[Theorem~4]{meyerzheng} and show that the coordinate process $X^i$ is a quasimartingale under $Q$ on $\mathbb{D}(I;\mathbb{R}^d)$.
+We have